 Another important feature of this tactical approach is that when offensive chances falter, Celtic should ideally be able to swiftly press their opponents with a number of players in the middle of the park

 Having a handful of players in the center of the field when creating an attack is a preferred approach for Ange Postecoglou at Celtic, as seen by their recent performances.
 Dominating an opponent in the middle third is essential for transferring the ball into the attacking third, which is made simpler by numerical advantage and a variety of passing options.

 However, in order to carry out this strategy, the full-backs must be tactically competent enough to perform the role.
-And Ange Postecoglou certainly has two outstanding full-backs in Anthony Ralston and Greg Taylor under his belt at Celtic Park.
+And Ange Postecoglou certainly has two outstanding full-backs in Juranovic and Greg Taylor under his belt at Celtic Park.

 Build-ups are the benchmark for sides that use a possession-based approach, and how well-organized and proficient they are at bringing the ball out from the back says volumes about how organized and competent they are in other departments.

 Building from the back and beautiful possession-based play have been prominent in Ange’s managed teams and the same has been the case with Celtic.
 Even though the shape can vary, the search for superiorities and triangles is always evident.

 Normally, the central midfielders/interiors stay a bit high to attract rivals and generate more spaces at the base, where the single pivot and the centre-backs are in charge of constructing a play.
 However, an interior can drop deep if needed.

 But apart from their structure which allows them to organize themselves around the ball, the rhythm is quite high.
 It doesn’t mean that they counter-attack and their legs run fast, but that the ball travels fast.